-- Hydrogen peroxide kills acne-causing bacteria and encourages the skin to peel.
+- It can kill acne-causing bacteria and encourage the skin to peel

 Should You Use Hydrogen Peroxide on Your Skin?

-While it’s true that hydrogen peroxide kills live cells, including bacteria, it can also kill beneficial skin cells.
-Some of these beneficial skin cells–fibroblasts–are meant to aid in wound repair and the health of your connective tissue.
+While it’s true that hydrogen peroxide can kill live cells, such as bacteria, it can also kill beneficial skin cells.
+Some of these beneficial skin cells, such as fibroblasts, are found in connective tissue and aid in wound repair and maintaining the health of this tissue.

 Another type of skin cell called a neutrophil actually produces hydrogen peroxide.
-Research has shown that people with acne also have more hydrogen peroxide in their neutrophils than people who don’t have acne.
+Research has shown that people with acne also have more hydrogen peroxide in their neutrophils than people who don’t.
 This indicates that hydrogen peroxide may actually be related to inflammation.

 Will Hydrogen Peroxide Clear Acne?

-Hydrogen peroxide can help to dry out excess sebum and encourages exfoliation of the upper layer of skin.
-This could help to minimize the appearance of pimples and pustules.
-However, while hydrogen peroxide might help clear acne in the short term, it might actually cause damage to your skin when used long-term.
+Hydrogen peroxide can help dry out excess sebum and prompt exfoliation of the upper layer of skin.
+This could help minimize the appearance of pimples and pustules.
+However, while hydrogen peroxide might help clear acne in the short term, it can actually cause damage over the long term.

 Although many people believe hydrogen peroxide can clear acne, there is no scientific evidence that it’s effective or safe.
-Hydrogen peroxide may actually irritate or burn the skin if its concentration is too high.
+It may actually irritate or burn the skin if its concentration is too high.
 It could also keep the skin from healing properly and make potential scarring worse.

 How to Use Hydrogen Peroxide for Acne

-Before using hydrogen peroxide to treat acne, check with your dermatologist.
+If you still want to try using hydrogen peroxide to treat acne, check with your dermatologist first.
 They’ll be able to provide more insight into whether this home treatment is appropriate for your skin type and condition.

 Check the label before you begin.
-Hydrogen peroxide usually comes in a concentration of three percent.
-It should be diluted to one percent before it’s applied to the skin.
+Hydrogen peroxide is usually sold in a concentration of 3%; it should be diluted to 1% before it’s applied to the skin.

-- Mix 1 Tbsp of hydrogen peroxide with 3 Tbsp water
+- Mix 1 tbsp hydrogen peroxide with 3 tbsp water

-- Dip a cotton ball in the diluted hydrogen peroxide solution
+- Dip a cotton ball in the diluted solution

-- Swipe the cotton ball lightly over your skin
+- Swipe the cotton ball lightly over your skin; let rest 5 minutes

 - Follow with your moisturizer of choice